+This model has two operating modes: ECO for normal cutting and TURBO for maximum power of up to 8,500rpm.
 At 3.5kg it’s not especially light for a battery-powered strimmer but, if you’re been disappointed by cordless models in the past, we think you’ll be pleasantly surprised by how long this one lasts between charges.

-If you don’t have a huge garden to trim or much money at all to spend on a unit, this Bosch strimmer is a strong choice: the 23cm cutting area isn’t as big as some rivals, but neither is the price tag.
+If you don’t have a huge garden to trim or much money at all to spend on a unit, this corded Bosch strimmer is a strong choice: the 23cm cutting area isn’t as big as some rivals, but neither is the price tag.
 It weighs just 2.1kg, too, meaning it is easy to handle.

 The spool is a single line job with semi-automatic feeding and it’s fine for grass up to 15cm high, although the lack of a heavy-duty option means that’s about the only growing thing you’ll want to tackle with this unit.

 It is a corded strimmer as you would expect from this price point, but you get a six metre cable in the box so you've got some reach.
 For small gardens where all you want to do is trim grass, this is a decent fit.
 Bosch is also an incredibly popular and reliable brand so you can feel confident that it will last a while.

 Some of us dream of freedom.
 Freedom from the shackles of corded strimmers.
 Freedom from the limits of battery technology.
 Freedom to cut whatever we damn well please, wherever we want to damn well do it, while making a whole bunch of noise.
 And that means we dream of petrol-powered strimmers like this excellent all-rounder from Stihl, the company of choice among pros.